The Merger Control Review: Taiwan

 Since enactment of the Fair Trade Act, Taiwan has actively and conscientiously developed a full body of competition law to ensure that the basic principles of fair trade are followed.
 The merger control regime in Taiwan is robust, as demonstrated by the technical assistance that the TFTC provides to nearby jurisdictions such as Mongolia, Indonesia and Thailand.

-1 Victor I Chang and Margaret Huang are partners and Ariel Huang is an associate at LCS & Partners.
+1 Victor I Chang and Margaret Huang are partners and Julia Liu is an associate at LCS & Partners.

 2 Note that the transactions covered under the definition of 'merger' are more expansive than the generally accepted legal meaning afforded to that term in many jurisdictions where a merger is generally understood to mean a legal mechanism by which one entity is absorbed into another with only one surviving entity.
 Under Taiwan law, and as may be seen in the English translations of the pre-merger notification forms, the concept of 'merger' also includes the concept of business combinations or the acquisition of control using varying methods as described under the statutory definition.
 After a proposed transaction is determined to be a statutory merger as defined by the Fair Trade Act, the filing requirement then turns on whether certain market share or turnover thresholds are met.